yinqiu-zhu/leetcode/README.md

     + like converting a binary number to a decimal, in this problem, we need to convert a base-26 to decimal.

+  + ###190  E Reverse Bits
+    + Reverse bits of a given 32 bits unsigned integer.

+    + Familiarity with bitwise operation!